-Each of our Carmelite Briefings and emails relating to lectures, events and news contain a link to unsubscribe from the specific mailing list to which that correspondence is sent.
+Each of our eNewsletters and emails relating to lectures, events and news contain a link to unsubscribe from the specific mailing list to which that correspondence is sent.
 To withdraw your consent for Mountford Chambers to contact you in respect of that mailing list, please follow the ‘unsubscribe’ link provided.

 To unsubscribe from multiple or all mailing lists, or to withdraw your consent to be contacted by Mountford Chambers at all, please contact:

 To withdraw your consent for Mountford Chambers or a member of Chambers to hold and process your data for any other means, such as in respect of the provision of legal services, please contact the member of Chambers with whom you were previously dealing, or contact the Data Protection Officer.

 For those under sixteen years of age, consent will often be required from an adult to process information relating to that data subject.

 In relation to case data, consent may be obtained by the representing solicitor.

 Mountford Chambers and members of Chambers take the security of personal data seriously.

 Mountford Chambers has internal policies and controls in place to protect personal data against loss, accidental destruction, misuse or disclosure, and to ensure that data is not accessed, except by employees in the proper performance of their duties.
 These controls are implemented under the ICO and the Bar Council guidelines and are subject to regular monitoring and review.